motangpuar/oai5g/doc/NR_SA_Tutorial_OAI_multi_nrUE_rfsim.md

 Important notes:
 - This should be run on the same host as the OAI gNB
 - It only applies when running OAI gNB with RFsimulator
-- Follow the link https://www.eurecom.fr/~schmidtr/blog/2023/09/15/multiple-ues-in-rfsimulator/ and use the script (multi-ue.sh) in order to make namespaces for multiple UEs.
+- Use the script (multi-ue.sh)in openairinterface/radio/rfsimulator to make namespaces for multiple UEs.

 - For the first UE, create the namespace ue1 (-c1) and then execute bash inside (-e):
 ```bash